 Varicose veins are twisted and swollen veins.
-Although varicose veins can occur everywhere on the body, they are most commonly found in the legs.
-Varicose veins aren't thought to be a major medical problem.
-However, they can be inconvenient and lead to more significant issues.
+Although varicose veins can occur everywhere on the body, they are most found in the legs.
+Varicose veins are not thought to be a major medical problem.
+However, they can be inconvenient and lead to more issues that are significant.

 One-way valves in our veins allow blood to flow only in one direction.
 The valves get weaker when the vein walls lose elasticity and become strained.
 A faulty valve permits blood to flow in the other direction, backward.
 Blood builds up in the veins, causing the vein to expand and bulge.

-Varicose veins are visible and near to the surface of the skin.
-Bulging veins, heavy legs, itching, pain, swelling, and skin discolouration are all common signs of varicose veins.
+Varicose veins are visible and near the surface of the skin.
+Bulging veins, heavy legs, itching, pain, swelling, and skin discoloration are all common signs of varicose veins.
 During a physical examination, healthcare experts can diagnose the disorder.
-Early diagnosis and detection can help you prevent the worsening of the condition and even halt its appearance altogether.
+Early diagnosis detection & wearing compression stockings for varicose veins can help you prevent the worsening of the condition and even halt its appearance altogether.